Cooking Up History

 - Where does dinner come from for you—the oven, the microwave, the drive-through?

 - How has the advertising and marketing of food products influenced the way we eat?

 - How did food traditions brought to our shores—tortillas, injera, sushi, dahl, lasagna—become part of the American diet?

 Friday, November 8 and Saturday, November 9: Food History Weekend

 In November, we will host several cooking demonstrations during the fifth annual Smithsonian Food History Weekend.
 The weekend’s annual theme, "Power Through Food," explores the ways in which chefs, restaurateurs, food entrepreneurs, and activists use food to strengthen and empower their communities.
-Check back in with us in the early Fall for a full line-up of chefs.
+Check our full line-up of chefs.